 This highway is a vital part of Alberta’s provincial highway network.
 It improves market access and quality of life for Albertans and helps promote the long-term economic sustainability of the Edmonton metropolitan region.

 The southwest leg of Anthony Henday Drive was designed to allow for 40,000 vehicles a day by 2020.
-Edmonton developed quickly and as of June 2018, this portion of the ring road now carries approximately 80,000 vehicles a day.
+Edmonton developed quickly, and as of June 2020 this portion of the ring road now carries approximately 80,000 vehicles a day.

 Southwest Anthony Henday Drive is being expanded from 4 to 6 lanes.
-Design work is underway and construction is expected to begin in 2019.
-The project will take about 3 years to complete.
+Construction is underway and is anticipated to be complete by fall 2022.
+Project details are available on the Carmacks Enterprises website.

 Noise is monitored at different parts of the ring road to assess possible impacts on nearby communities.